danielflanigan/layouteditor-wrapper/README.md

 Install
 -------

 This package is compatible with versions of LayoutEditor that include LayoutScript instead of the old pylayout interface.
 (Earlier versions of this package were developed for pylayout.)
-The only dependencies are ``setuptools`` for installation and ``numpy``.
+The only dependencies are ``setuptools`` and ``setuptools_scm`` for installation and ``numpy``.

 **Linux**